pandulapeter/wage-counter/README.md

 Work in progress.
 Current priorities:
 - Finalize the UI
+- Refactor SharedPreference usage to DataStore
+- RepositoryImpl should be pure Kotlin
 - Modify the way times are displayed to respect the system AM/PM or 24h setting
 - Calculate a dynamic refresh period based on the hourly wage (`Main.kt` line 96)
 - Extract string resources